TULiberalArts/American-Studies/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
-layout: tla_page
-sidebar: false
 keywords: 'visit, transfer, liberal arts'
 description: >-
   "American Studies stresses the development of advanced-level reading, writing and analytical skills that are necessary for successful careers in various fields."
-published: true
+keywords: 'visit, transfer, liberal arts'
+# custom variables
+sidebar: false
 ---
 From business to law to journalism and everything in between, your options as an American Studies degree or minor graduate are many.
 Whether you intend to immediately begin your [career](#careers) or continue onto graduate school first, your Temple University education will help you get to where you want to be.
 Still need to learn more?
 Come [visit](#visit-us) us today and [apply](#apply) to the program as soon as you’re ready.